UK-SBCoA-EbbertLab/brain_cDNA_discovery/illumina_pipeline/README.md

 ## Pipeline overview (submission used in the article)

-  1) Adapter trimming and read strand orientation with `pychopper`.
+  1) Adapter trimming and quality control of fastq files with `trim_galore`.
-  2) Alignment to the human GRCh38 reference genome using `minimap2`.
+  2) Alignment to reference transcriptome using `STAR`.
-  3) Only keeps reads with a mapq score > 10 after alignment using `samtools`.
-  4) Prepares Bambu RDS files for transcript quantification and discovery using ENSEMBL annotation version 107 using `bambu`.
-  5) Performs QC steps using `pycoqc` and `rseqc`.
-  6) Creates a QC report for all files using `multiqc`.
-  7) Quantifies and discovers transcripts for all pre-processed RDS files (step 4) at once `bambu`.
-  8) Creates a transcriptome fasta file using `gffread`.
+  3) Transcript quantification with `salmon`.

+## Alternative submission
+  1) Filtering of aligned reads that are not unique (only keeps reads with MAPQ = 255) with `samtools`
+  2) Transcript quantification with `salmon`

 ## More information:

-We ran 12 aged postmortem human dorsolateral frontal cortex (Brodmann area 9/46) brain samples (50% female) through this pipeline.
-Samples were sequenced using one Oxford Nanopore PromethION R9.4.1 flow cell per sample.
-We used kit PCS111 (PCR amplified cDNA sequencing) for library preparation.
+We obtained publicly available ROSMAP Illumina 150bp paired-end RNAseq data from 251 brain samples (Brodmann area 9/46).
+Samples were processed using this `illumina_pipeline` NextFlow pipeline.
 More detailed information about the samples, sequencing protocol, and analysis pipeline can be found in the article publication associated with this project.

-We also ran the GTEx data found in [Glinos et al.](https://www.nature.com/articles/s41586-022-05035-y) through this pipeline.